 Memory cards can be removed without loss of data when the camera is off.
 Before removing the memory card, wait for the green card access lamp next to the card slot cover to go out and then turn the camera off.
-Do NOT attempt to remove the card while the access lamp is on.
+Do Not attempt to remove the card while the access lamp is on.
 Failure to observe this precaution could result in loss of data or in damage to the camera or card.
-Open the door protecting the card-slot cover release button and press the release button to open the card (1).
+Open the door protecting the card-slot cover release button and press the release button to open the card slot, then press the eject button to partially eject the card (1).
 The card can then be removed by hand (2).
-To not push on the memory card while pressing the eject button.
+Do not push on the memory card while pressing the eject button.
 Failure to observe this precaution could damage the memory card.